Pink Salt Recipe for Weight Loss: Truth vs. Hype

 1. Does pink salt detox your body?

 No. Your body already has a detox system (mainly your liver and kidneys).
-Pink salt doesn’t “speed up” detox.
+Pink salt doesn't "speed up" detox — and the concept of needing to "detox" through a drink is not supported by medical science.

 2. Is pink salt better than regular salt?